Recent Developments and Ongoing Concerns Over Smart Motorways

 Impact on civil claims

-The statistics show that there are accidents that have happened on a smart motorway that perhaps wouldn’t have happened if a hard shoulder had been available.
-In simple terms this ultimately means that there is an increase in claims for insurers to deal with as there are more accidents.
+Statistics show that there are accidents that perhaps wouldn’t have occurred away from smart motorways if a hard shoulder had been available.
+In simple terms this ultimately means an increase in claims frequency.
 More importantly, the statistics show that an accident on a smart motorway is more likely to result in a serious injury or even death.
-This means that insurance companies face claims of significant value from accidents on smart motorways.

-Whilst issues have been raised at numerous Inquests there has been a failure to prosecute National Highways as the CPS considered and rejected grounds for a case of corporate manslaughter in one accident arising out of a smart motorway accident because it was not deemed that National Highways owed a duty of care to road users under the statute.
+Whilst issues have been raised at numerous Inquests there has been a failure to charge or prosecute National Highways.
+The CPS considered and rejected grounds for a case of corporate manslaughter in one accident arising from a smart motorway accident because it was not deemed that National Highways owed a duty of care to road users.

 In terms of any civil claims, a party involved in an accident on a smart motorway would have to prove fault on the part of National Highways.
-In order for this to be successful, it would be necessary to establish that National Highways owed a duty and that this was breached.
-Whilst there is a considered point, much like from a criminal perspective, as to whether National Highways owes a road user a duty of care, an accident which occurred due to there being no hard shoulder is unlikely to be considered a breach.
+In order to be successful, it would be necessary to establish that National Highways owed a duty of care and that this duty was breached.
+Whilst there is a considered point, much like from a criminal perspective, as to whether National Highways owes a road user a duty of care, it is difficult but not impossible to envisage establishing legal causation i.e. that an accident occurred due to an absence of a hard shoulder rather than because of negligent driver.

-There is a potential avenue when there is a failure of signals to notify drivers of obstructions in the road.
-It is arguable that National Highways should maintain a system whereby motorists are notified of vehicles which have broken down ahead.
-If this system is faulty then it could be argued that there was a breach.
+A point of distinction may be where there is a failure of signals to notify drivers of obstructions in the road.
+It is arguable that National Highways is under a duty to maintain a system whereby motorists are notified of vehicles which have broken down ahead.
+If this system is faulty then it could be argued that there was a breach of that more limited duty.

-At the present time there are no known cases which have gone before a Court whereby some contribution of fault was attached to the National Highways.
+At the present time there are no known cases which have gone before the courts whereby some contribution or fault was attributed to the National Highways.

 Conclusion

-The debate over the safety of smart motorways continues to intensify, with mounting evidence suggesting ongoing significant urefutable risks and technological failings.
-The RAC's call for reintroducing hard shoulders or converting smart motorways to dynamic use, highlights the need for urgent government action.
+The debate over the safety of smart motorways continues to intensify, with mounting evidence suggesting ongoing significant risks and technological failings.
+The RAC's call to reintroduce hard shoulders or converting smart motorways to dynamic use, highlights the need for urgent government action.
 As new safety measures, like emergency bays, are implemented, ongoing scrutiny and adjustments will be crucial to ensuring the safety of all road users.

-UK motor insurers will appreciate that claims associated with smart motorways frequently feature drivers having broken down in live lanes of traffic and also drivers who prior to a collision haven’t been notified of hazards in the road ahead due to technological failures.
+UK motor insurers will appreciate that claims associated with smart motorways frequently feature drivers having broken down in live lanes of traffic and also drivers who prior to a collision haven’t been notified of hazards ahead due to technological failures.
 Clyde and Co’s Head of Motor Crime, Kate Hargan, recommends mandatory awareness training for professional drivers on the hazards associated with smart motorways.
-Specifically, CPC training and corporate professional driver training modules should include training on the specific dangers associated with smart motorways to ensure the associated risks are properly understood and drivers are then suitably aware and able to adapt their driving accordingly.
+Specifically, CPC training and corporate professional driver training modules should include training on the specific dangers associated with smart motorways to ensure the associated risks are properly understood and drivers are able to adapt their driving accordingly.

 End